-NOTE 1: It is assumed that this WT covers 6G System procedures including functionalities such as mobility management, session management, NAS transport, and UE NAS identifiers.
+NOTE 1: It is assumed that this WT covers 6G System procedures including functionalities such as basic NAS functionalities (e.g., registration management, mobility management, session management, connection management, NAS message transport, authentication and authorization, etc.) and UE NAS identifiers.

 NOTE 2: For the above bullet a, target would be not to impact other non-access stratum functionalities when introducing new non-access stratum functionalities.
 If this is not possible, objective is to minimize impact.